AelinXYZ/aelin/README.md

 - `uint _vestingPeriod` the total amount of time to fully vest starting at the end of the vesting cliff (vesting is linear for v1)
 - `uint _vestingCliff` the initial deal token holding period where no vesting occurs
 - `address _holder` the entity or individual with whom the sponsor agrees to a deal
+- `uint _holderFundingExpiry` the amount of time a holder has to fund the deal before the proposed deal expires

-// NOTE please be sure to understand how the 2 redemption periods work outlined below:
+> NOTE please be sure to understand how the 2 redemption periods work outlined below:

 - `uint _proRataRedemptionPeriod` the time a purchaser has to redeem their pro rata share of the deal.
 E.g. if the `_purchaseTokenTotalForDeal` is only 8M sUSD but the pool has 10M sUSD (4:5) in it then for every $1 the purchaser invested they get to redeem $0.80 for deal tokens during this period.
 If the proRataConversion rate is 1:1 there is no open redemption period
 - `uint _openRedemptionPeriod` is a period after the `_proRataRedemptionPeriod` when anyone who maxxed out their redemption in the `_proRataRedemptionPeriod` can use their remaining purchase tokens to buy any leftover deal tokens if some other purchasers did not redeem some or all of their pool tokens for deal tokens